riteshharjani/linux/Documentation/filesystems/vfs.rst

-	This method should be either NULL (normal UNIX filesystem semantics) or "generic_delete_inode" (for filesystems that do not want to cache inodes - causing "delete_inode" to always be called regardless of the value of i_nlink)
+	This method should be either NULL (normal UNIX filesystem semantics) or "generic_delete_inode" (for filesystems that do not want to cache inodes - causing "evict_inode" to always be called regardless of the value of i_nlink)

 	The "generic_delete_inode()" behavior is equivalent to the old practice of using "force_delete" in the put_inode() case, but does not have the races that the "force_delete()" approach had.

-``delete_inode``
-	called when the VFS wants to delete an inode
+``evict_inode``
+	Called by iput_final when the inode reference count reaches zero and the inode is not in lru list.
+Method is used to clean anything by FS that needs to be, before the inode is completely destroyed and put on the free list.
+	For stacked filesystems, this is the place where the reference of lower inodes are dropped.
+	For local filesystems, this is the place to truncate all pages before inode dies and also to perform necessary cleanup.

 ``put_super``
 	called when the VFS wishes to free the superblock